tarwn/lessthandot-hugo/blogs/content/posts/2009-06-04-removing-replication-and-handling-tables.md

 <span class="MT_red"><br /> Msg 2627, Level 14, State 1, Line 1<br /> Violation of PRIMARY KEY constraint 'PK_tbl1'.
 Cannot insert duplicate key in object 'dbo.tbl1'.<br /> The statement has been terminated.<br /> </span>

 Of course this will happen sense your seed wants to use 27 in my results above.
-To fix this it’s a very simple change to our DBCC CHECKIDENT command
+To fix this it's a very simple change to our DBCC CHECKIDENT command

 sql
 DBCC CHECKIDENT